jose-techcode/TOOLBOX_Luanix/README.md

 0 12 * * * /full/path/to/update_clean.sh && /full/path/to/files_organization.sh && /full/path/to/files_backup.sh

-- After adding the scripts, press CTRL + O + Enter to save and CTRL + X to exit

 - **Note:**

+After adding the scripts, press CTRL + O + Enter to save and CTRL + X to exit.
 The scripts shown above will run at noon, so make sure you know how to set up cron scheduling.

 # 3. Technologies